tiagopog/piped_ruby/README.md

 ## TODO

 - [ ] Write more cool examples in README;
-- [ ] Introduce something similar to Elixir's Streams;
+- [ ] Introduce something similar to Elixir's Streams.
-- [ ] Store Procs and be able to unwrap a returning value in different points of execution.

 ## Contributing